pytmg/cli/Documentation.md

 ### Submenus

 I know, I know, you really want to know how to use submenus and that is FULLY understandable..

+Why would you need sub-menus?

+- If there's too much to put in one menu

 Here's how